Do probiotics survive to reach the gut alive?

 And finally...YOU and your clients!

 After all, the only thing that is important is whether or not the product works and brings health benefits to your clients.
-Our customers constantly feed back to us that our products have played a big part in their health recovery and symptom reduction - why not conduct your own mini human trials and see which product works best for your patients.
+So why not conduct your own mini human trials and see which product works best for your patients.
+Take a look at our probiotic myths for more information.

 1. Gaisford, S., & Fredua-Agyeman, M., (2014) ‘Comparative survival or commercial probiotic formulations: test in biorelevant gastric fluids and real time measurements using microcalorimetry’, Beneficial Microbes.